jmillxyz/Win32-OpenSSH-wiki/Troubleshooting-Steps.md

 Troubleshooting steps for typical service startup and connection issues:

+* If you see connection getting reset right after sending SSH2_MSG_KEXINIT, see if [this](https://github.com/PowerShell/Win32-OpenSSH/issues/1027) may help.

 * Server side: run `sshd` in debug mode
   * `Stop-Service sshd` (if sshd service is running)
   * Open cmd as SYSTEM.
 Download psexec from [here](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec).